Cellarr

-Cellarr (fomerly know as Maybe Rave and OpenSide) is a band from Auckland, New Zealand, formed in 2012 by Jen Newton, PJ Shepherd, Harry Carter and George Powell.
-The original singer, Jen Newton, left the band in 2014 and was replaced by Possum Plows.
-Plows later left the band in 2020.
-Openside was originally known as Maybe Rave; however, they later changed their name to Openside, inspired by the sport Quidditch where one of the positions is Openside Chaser.
-In 2016, the band released their debut EP Album "Push Back" which reached number twelve in the New Zealand Charts and number two in the New Zealand Music Charts.
-In 2020, the band broke up and the males from the band created their new band called "Cellarr".
+Cellarr (formerly known as Maybe Rave and OpenSide) is a retired band from Auckland, New Zealand that played from 2012 to 2023.
+It was formed under the name Maybe Rave by Jen Newton, PJ Shepherd, Harry Carter and George Powell.
+Newton, the original singer, left the band in 2014 and was replaced by Possum Plows, who themself later left the band in 2020.
+Maybe Rave changed their name to Openside, inspired by the sport Quidditch where one of the positions is Openside Chaser.
+In 2016, the band released their debut EP album "Push Back" which reached number twelve in the New Zealand Charts and number two in the New Zealand Music Charts.
+In 2020, Plows left the band the remaining members changed their names to "Cellarr", which dissolved in 2023.

 As Maybe Rave, 2012–2014

 Before being signed, Maybe Rave started in 2012 and launched themselves in 2013.
 In 2013, they did covers from artists including Lorde while also releasing original music.
 They released a song called "Here Me Now" and an EP "At Peace In Pieces".
 In 2014, Jen Newton left the band and Possum Plows became the lead singer.
 Maybe Rave released a new song called "First Time" with Possum Plows as lead vocals.
 After releasing the song they toured in Australia, doing shows in Sydney, Melbourne, and Gold Coast.
 In March 2015, the band announced that they had changed their name to Openside.